sonmic/action-shopify-download/README.md

 * **SHOPIFY_PASSWORD**: Your password from your private app previously created.
 * **SHOPIFY_STORE_URL**: Your store url. (e.g. `demo.myshopify.com`).
-* **SHOPIFY_THEME_ID**: Your theme id on your Shopify Store.
+* **SHOPIFY_THEME_ID** (optional): Your theme id on your Shopify Store.
+If omitted, it defaults to the live theme.
 * **THEME_PATH**: Path of your theme on your GitHub repository.
 If your theme is at the root of your repository, just use `./`.

 ### Optional Arguments

-The optional argument you can add to improve theme deployment.
+The optional argument you can add to improve theme download.
 Optional args are available on [Theme Kit help](https://shopify.github.io/themekit/configuration/#flags).

 #### Examples